vaudauxo-uga/indicator-pipeline/docs/doc_indicator_pipeline_english_version.md

 ### Module `slf_conversion.py`

-This module contains the `SLFConversion` class, which centralizes the logic for converting polysomnography recordings to the *slf* format (using the `sleeplab-converter` tool) and uploading them to a remote SFTP server.
+This module contains the `SLFConversion` class, which centralizes the logic for **converting polysomnography recordings to the *slf* format** (using the `sleeplab-converter` tool) and uploading them to a remote SFTP server.

+During conversion and upload, the SLFConversion class systematically avoids reprocessing visits that have already been converted so as not to duplicate existing SLFs.
+It also ignores non-compliant files (e.g., files whose names do not comply with the format required for PSG T1), thus ensuring that only valid and relevant data is downloaded, converted, and uploaded.
+This approach optimizes processing time and maintains data consistency on the server.

 - **Class `SLFConversion`**